 The first thing to say about Freetrade’s trading platform is that it doesn’t have one.
 At least not in the conventional sense.
 As an app, Freetrade is only available on your mobile device.
 Web and desktop platforms simply aren’t an option.
 This might put some traders off but it fits with Freetrade’s brand identity – this is a trading experience that’s designed to be as accessible as possible and, as such, Freetrade UK deliberately dispenses with much of the functionality you’d expect from a full-service platform.

-If you’re going to limit your trading platform to a mobile investment app, it’s a good idea to ensure that app is well-designed and user-friendly.
+If you’re going to limit your trading platform to a mobile investment app, it’s a good idea to ensure that app is well-designed.
 Happily, the Freetrade app – available as Freetrade iOS and Freetrade Android – is a pleasure to use.
 UX has obviously been prioritised and the whole experience, from opening an account to searching for stocks and placing an order, is pleasingly intuitive.

 Inevitably, much of the functionality you’d expect to find on a desktop platform is missing but, again, this isn’t really aimed at the sort of advanced traders who demand a vast array of sophisticated analytical functionality and charting tools.
 Having said that, we were slightly disappointed by the absence of alerts or notifications, which would be a useful addition for any level of trader.